I welcome you, stranger, to a path most dark and strange. Read on, and learn the story of a hidden academy, and its equally mysterious students...

 The teacher stepped in front of her, hand on her shoulder.
 "As you can see, she is from the lands."
 Ms E stressed the last word.
 "So be nice."
 Turning to Ria she smiled.
 "I will be the homeroom teacher for this year's batch.
 Call me -"

-Smile suddenly gone, the pretty teacher whipped around, like a shark scenting blood.
+Smile suddenly gone, she whipped around, like a shark scenting blood.

 Ria jumped aside, barely dodging Ms E's lethal-looking footwear as the teacher stepped back, eyes narrowed at the kids.

-After a pause, the teacher turned back to Ria, smile back on."Your seat is next to Henry, at the back.
+After a pause, the teacher turned back to Ria, smile back on."Your seat is next to Henry Long, at the back.
 Go on then!"